UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 That is, these are just lists of rules related to a specific type.

-Each rule has a certain set of characteristics.
+Each rule has a set of characteristics.

 - The unique identifier of the method that this rule describes.
-  It consists of the full name of the method, including the package name and class name, as well as the signature of the method — a set of types of its arguments (the `signature` key in YAML).
+  It consists of the method's full name, including the package name and the class name, as well as the signature of the method — a set of argument types (the `signature` key in the YAML file).
 - Some `conditions` that must be met during execution for the rule to work.
 - A set of `marks` that the rule uses.
-- A set of specific mark management actions that occur when a rule is triggered (`add-to`, `get-from`, `remove-from`, or `check`, depending on the semantics of the rule).
+- A set of specific mark management actions that occur when the rule is triggered (`add-to`, `get-from`, `remove-from`, or `check`, depending on the semantics of the rule).

-Thus, one rule, for example, taint source, can look like
+For example, the rule for the taint source can look like this.

 ```yaml
 com.abc.ClassName.methodName: